cmg777/hugo-website-gsid30/exampleSite/content/call4papers.md

 - Social protection in the age of pandemic
 - Migration and development
 - Peace and governance
-- Afghanistan in crisis: Implications for development
+- Afghanistan in crisis
 - Sustainable development and spatial data science
 - Local perceptions to energy and resource development in developing countries
 - Promoting education during conflicts, disasters, and pandemics
-- The social sector under COVID-19: Health and welfare
+- The social sector under COVID-19: health and welfare

 ### Important dates